rholangcoop/rholang.org/blog/2020-07-21-seminar/index.md

 excerpt: 'MIT Category Theory Seminar with Christian Williams'
 ---

-## Christian Williams: Structural types for algebraic theories

-MIT Category Theory Seminar
+## MIT Category Theory Seminar with Christian Williams

 https://www.youtube.com/watch?v=aJyxtUopJ74

+# Abstract

 RChain is a distributed computing system based on a concurrent language with reflection.
 The ρ calculus, or reflective higher-order π calculus, is a concurrent language with operations that control the distinction between data and code.
 This gives networks intrinsic structure, which can offer deep knowledge and utility.
 This can be used to think globally about the web.